neilshaabi/warwick-asoc/README.md

     - Naming convention: `name/feature-being-worked-on` (e.g. `neil/add-events-page`)
 - Make edits from new branch
 - Make Pull Request (PR) when code is ready to be reviewed
-    - Use the `black` formatter before submitting a PR
+    - Use the black formatter before submitting a PR (command: `black .`)
     - Try to keep PRs short (< 100 new lines of code)
     - If necessary, make multiple PRs for easy review
 - Make necessary changes suggested by reviewer